 Only the most qualified businesses can qualify for bank loans, and odds are that the same applies for Northern Bank business loans that aren’t backed by the SBA.

 Finally, Northern Bank also offers business lines of credit for any sustained working capital needs your business might have.
-Business lines of credit offer a pool of funds from which your business can draw as needed and repay, plus interest, over an agreed-upon repayment term.
+Business lines of credit offer a pool of funds from which your business can draw as needed and repay, plus interest, over an agreed-upon term.